MythTV/packaging/android/Readme.md

    * After Android Studio is installed, use it to install the Android SDK.
      * In Android Studio, choose Configure / SDK Manager.
      * Install the desired SDK versions.
-Install SDK 28 and 29.
+Install SDK 29.
      * Install the desired SDK Tools.
 Select CMake, build tools and NDK (Side by Side).
 By clicking "Show package details" you can select a specific version.
 Currently we are using the latest versions, NDK 21, build-tools 29, SDK tools 26.
+Note that setenv.sh is hardcoded for build tools 29.0.2.
+Make sure you install that.
+When that is unavailable we will have to update setenv.sh.
    * Set up links as follows, using the version of ndk that was installed.

 ```